Low-fat milk has long been a smart choice for the health crowd.

 Clearly a contentious issue, there are many alternate opinions on the best dairy option for our health.

-A study aiming to establish links between prospective studies of milk drinking and vascular disease reviewed ten existing works.
+A study aiming to establish links between milk drinking and vascular disease reviewed ten existing studies.

 The combined trends presented in these studies showed that there is no convincing evidence milk is harmful, and that milk drinking may even have a positive impact on heart disease risk (10).